 Describe coverage plan for trauma patients presenting to the emergency department when the EM physician is out of the department:

+Does the facility have an emergency medicine residency training program?
+(Yes/No)

+If ‘Yes’, is supervision provided by an in-house attending emergency physician 24 hours per day?
+(CD 7-4) (Yes/No)

-7. Are the roles of emergency physicians and trauma surgeons defined, agreed on, and approved by the director of trauma services?
+Are the roles of emergency physicians and trauma surgeons defined, agreed on, and approved by the director of trauma services?
 (CD 7–5) (Yes/No)

-8. Are all of the emergency physicians who care for injured patients U.S. or Canadian board-certified/eligible for certification according to the current requirements?
+9. Are all of the emergency physicians who care for injured patients U.S. or Canadian board-certified/eligible for certification according to the current requirements?
 (CD 7–6) (Yes/No)

+If ‘No’, are the Alternate Criteria for non-board certified emergency medicine physicians met?
+(CD 6-3) (Yes/No)10.
+Are all emergency physicians on the call panel regularly involved in the care of injured patients?
+(CD 7-7) (Yes/No)

-9. Is there a representative from the emergency department participating in the pre-hospital PIPS program?
+10. Is there a representative from the emergency department participating in the pre-hospital PIPS program?
 (CD 7–8) (Yes/No)

-10. Is there a designated emergency physician liaison available to the trauma director for PIPS issues that occur in the emergency department?
+11. Is there a designated emergency physician liaison available to the trauma director for PIPS issues that occur in the emergency department?
 (CD 7–9) (Yes/No)